 However, the exact reason may change as per the individual’s physical and medical background.
 In the majority of cases, a recent injury or friction is the culprit.
 People suffering from diabetes tend to experience this situation more frequently.

 A frozen shoulder is diagnosed by examining the symptoms plus a physical examination from a qualified doctor.
 In more serious cases, Magnetic Resonance Imaging or X-ray is required to determine the complexity of the problem.

 While treating a frozen shoulder, a doctor aims at preserving the flexibility and mobility of the shoulder while easing the pain.
-99 percent of the patients will feel relief after the first treatment.
-But the symptoms can take years to settle down, and the recovery period can be tiring.
+99 % of the patients will feel relief after the first treatment but the symptoms can take years to settle down and the recovery period can be tiring.

 One can also go for new age technologies like Ultralign Care.
 The machine gently and quickly identifies problem areas and helps your doctors and physiotherapists provide you targeted care for faster relief.

 Again, anybody with slightest of the symptoms must visit a doctor to understand the exercises and precautions to maintain a smooth working shoulder joint.
 Make sure that you do not overlook any change in your shoulder mobility as early treatment is always better.